grayhemp/pgcookbook/slony1_replication_setup.md

     psql -d billing -f get_not_in_slony_tables_and_sequences.sql

-Now initialize the replication on `host2` by creating a slave node with [store_node.slonik](slony/store_node.slonik).
+Now initialize the replication on `host2` by creating a replica node with [store_node.slonik](slony/store_node.slonik).
 Skim the file before running the command.